yeputons/DbFall2013/README.md

 all the date, its size is increased twice.

 Storage format:
-First 4 bytes - signature. {'Y', 'D', 'B', 1} as for now Next 4 bytes - current length of 'busy' part of the file (which was used)
+First 4 bytes - signature. {'Y', 'D', 'B', 2} as for now Next 8 bytes - current length of 'busy' part of the file (which was used)

 After that descriptions of nodes follow.
-Root node is always presented at offset 8 and it's always inner.
+Root node is always presented at offset 12 and it's always inner.

 First byte of each node's specification is its type:
 1. Inner node has type=1.
-After that 256 int32 values follow - offsets of children of this inner node.
+After that 256 int64 values follow - offsets of children of this inner node.
    Unexisting child is represented by offset zero, which is invalid offset.
 2. Leaf node has type=2.
-Then its value's length follows (in bytes or -1 for null).
-Then the value goes itself, then key's length, then the key.
+Then its value's length follows (int32, in bytes, or -1 for null).
+Then the value goes itself, then key's length (int32), then the key.

-Content of the unsued part of storage is undefined and is not used.
+Content of the unused part of storage is undefined and is not used.